hpfem/hermes3d/doc/src/examples/heat-conduction.rst

                    \right)
    \end{eqnarray*}

-Equation :eq:`heat-conduction` is also equipped with and initial condition of the form:
+Equation :eq:`heat-conduction` is also equipped with an initial condition of the form:

 .. math::
    :label: heat-conduction-IC